 As we prepare to begin a new year, we would like to highlight some important information for each of our grade-levels.

 We are excited to continue with our reading framework, provided by American Reading Company (ARC), for our sixth-grade students.
 The goal of this program is for students to read, write, and think on grade-level while highly engaged in a student-centered literacy curriculum.
 Our teachers have been trained to implement this new program and will continue to receive professional development to enhance their knowledge.
 This framework is a continuation of our District's implementation plan to improve student achievement in English/Language Arts.
 Our goal for this year is to continue developing a culture and community of readers amongst our students.

-Student-athletes in seventh-grade will have their first experience as a member of a PIAA-sanctioned athletic-team.
+Student-athletes in seventh grade will have their first experience as a member of a PIAA-sanctioned athletic-team.
 We hope to see our students getting involved in the numerous extra-curricular and athletic opportunities we offer.
 It is our belief that involvement in our extra-curricular activities and athletics will enable students to gain a well-rounded educational experience.
 Furthermore, as students transition to the high school level, involvement in extra-curricular activities and athletics may present opportunities for post-secondary scholarships.
-A full listing of our Middle School co-curricular activities can be found here.
+A full listing of our middle school co-curricular activities can be found on our website.

-For your convenience, important videos that highlight information regarding our school can be found on our website.
-We utilize social media as a medium for communicating many school-related endeavors and important information.
-Feel free to “like” our Facebook page.
+For your convenience, important information regarding our school can be found on our website.
+In addition, we utilize a robocall system (phone calls and text messages), PowerSchool, Schoology, and social media as a means of communicating many school-related endeavors and important information.

 Best wishes to all for a successful year!